michaelgruenstaeudl/annonex2embl/README.rst

 TO DO
 -----

-1. Improve internal checks
-1.1.
-Check at indicated position of "Annonex2emblMain.py" if all sequence names in NEXUS file have matching isolate names in CSV file.
-See line 110 of "Annonex2emblMain.py".
-Ths check should be done by a new function; the function should also have a unittest.
+###### 2.

-2. Have the CLMODE automatically add the colum names for the final checklists
+Have the CLMODE automatically add the colum names for the final checklists

+###### 3.
-3. Have the CLMODE automatically add non-mandatory qualifiers as separate column
+Have the CLMODE automatically add non-mandatory qualifiers as separate column

+###### 4.
-4. Write a GUI interface for input.
+Write a GUI interface for input
-4.1.
+* 4.1.
 The GUI should consist of just one Window, where all functions are immediately visible; the GUI should not have any dropdown-menus.
 In general, the simpler the interface, the better.

-5. Improvements of argparser (scripts/annonex2embl_CMD.py)
+###### 5. Improvements of argparser (scripts/annonex2embl_CMD.py)
-5.1.
+* 5.1.
 Currently, the "required" and "optional" parameters are not displayed currently when calling scripts/annonex2embl_CMD.py.
 It incorrectly says "optional parameters" for all.
-5.2.
+* 5.2.
 Currently, --clmode requires "True" of "False" as parameters; how can I use it such that only the presence of --clmode indicates "True", whereas its abscence indicates "False"?

 CHANGELOG
 ---------
 ###### Version 0.4.3 (2018.03.23)
 * Improved formatting of Python code
+* Checking if sequence names in NEX-file identical to sequence ids in csv-file
 ###### Version 0.4.2 (2017.02.01)
 * All qualifier values are formatted to consist of ASCII characters only.
 * If a coding region is among the sequence features, the qualifier /\trans_table/ is added to the source feature.